Explore information about national associations and local student groups.

-The primary purpose of the Department of Library and Information Science Graduate Student Association (LIS GSA) of the is to:
+The purpose of the UB Library and Information Science Graduate Student Association (LIS GSA) is to:

 The American Library Association (ALA) is the major governing organization in the United States for library professionals.
 Their mission is: